oct15demo/henny-youngman/README.md

 Source of file in example: https://covidtracking.com/api/v1/states/daily.csv

-List the lenghts of lines in a file:
+List the lengths of lines in a file:

     cat 0047.txt |python -c 'import sys; [print(len(line)) for line in sys.stdin.readlines()]'